15 DIY Laundry Room Ideas That Transform Your Space Without Breaking the Bank

 https://www.reddit.com/r/DIY/comments/1mcly7w/new_laundry_nook_in_our_150yr_old_house/

-Some people prefer their appliances visible and ready to use.
-Others want them completely hidden when not in use.
-This design caters to the second group.
+Some people want appliances visible and ready.
+Others prefer them completely hidden when not in use.
+This design caters hard to the second group.

-White shaker-style cabinets extend floor to ceiling, creating abundant storage that would rival many kitchens. r/MadDrewOB built the washer and dryer into cabinet enclosures with doors that fully conceal the appliances when closed.
-The gray quartz countertop spans the entire length of the wall, creating a continuous work surface interrupted only by an extended section in the middle with pull-out storage drawers.
+White shaker cabinets extend floor to ceiling, creating storage that rivals many kitchens.
+The washer and dryer sit in cabinet enclosures with doors that fully conceal them when closed.
+A gray quartz countertop spans the entire wall, creating continuous work surface interrupted only by an extended section with pull-out storage drawers.

-The cabinets include both upper and lower storage, with a vertical cabinet tower in the center that adds depth variation to the wall.
-That pull-out trash drawer in the center section keeps garbage accessible but hidden—you can toss dryer lint or empty detergent bottles without breaking your flow.
+The cabinets include both upper and lower storage, with a vertical tower in the center adding depth variation.
+That pull-out trash drawer in the center keeps garbage accessible but invisible.
+You can toss dryer lint or empty bottles without breaking your folding flow.

-This kind of setup requires careful measurement of your appliances before building or ordering cabinets.
-Front-loading machines need door clearance, and you need to account for hose connections and venting that extend beyond the machine’s basic dimensions.
+This setup requires careful measurement before building or ordering cabinets.
+Front-loading machines need door clearance, and you must account for hose connections and venting that extend beyond the machine’s basic dimensions.

 Elevated Appliances on Storage Pedestals